IBM/universal-connectors/filter-plugin/logstash-filter-capella-guardium/README.md

 Notes:
 * It may take approximately 30 minutes for data to appear in the Full SQL report.
 * The S-TAP page may display multiple entries if the server is accessed using different ports.

+**Tip:** This plugin queries Capella audit logs based on two parameters: query_interval (how often to query) and length (time span of audit logs to fetch per query).
+If these values are too short, audit logs may not exist yet, resulting in 404 errors.
+If too long, audit files can become large and delay the job cycle.
+A recommended default is setting both to 1 hour to balance reliability and performance.